menezmethod/go-url-shortener/README.md

 1. Tests are defined in the `.github/workflows/postman-tests.yml` file
 2. The workflow:
-   - Sets up a PostgreSQL database
+   - Sets up Docker Compose with the appropriate environment variables
-   - Builds and starts the application
    - Runs the Postman collection using Newman
    - Generates an HTML report and uploads it as an artifact